 The dental professionals at our practice will advise you on the latest techniques for caring for your teeth and gums.
 They will help you develop a daily routine to keep your oral health at the highest standards.

-At Mornington Peninsula Dental Clinic, our therapists and hygienists are a vital part of your dental care team.
+At Mornington Peninsula Dental Clinic, our dentists are a vital part of your dental care team.
 They are specifically trained in oral hygiene, which is critical to the maintenance of healthy teeth and gums.
 From your first visit, our experienced team will spend time discussing your oral hygiene needs, recommending products and developing a personal program to keep your teeth and gums healthy for life.

 Dental therapists provide a wide range of dental care services, including: